 Two IVs will be inserted in your arms for medicines, fluids, and to draw blood.

 You will lie face down on the table.
 Your back will be washed and sanitized.
 An x-ray may be used to help guide a small needle to the area where spinal fluid is leaking.
 Contrast material will be injected and more x-rays will be taken.
 A small amount of blood will be drawn and injected into the correct area of the spine.
 This should clot, or seal, the leakage.

 About 30 minutes

 You will remain awake and be asked to lie still during the procedure.
-Local anesthesia injected should block any pain.
-You may feel a slight pressure during the procedure.
+Local anesthesia will block pain.
+You may feel slight pressure during the procedure.

-After resting, you may be able to go home the same day.
+After resting, you may be able to go home.

 Family Doctor—American Family Physician

 Canadian Anesthesiologists’ Society

 The Society of Obstetricians and Gynecologists of Canada

 Anesthesia epidural blood patch.
 UW Health website.
 Available at: https://www.uwhealth.org/healthfacts/diagnostic-tests/7017.html.
 Updated September 2016.
 Accessed August 23, 2018.